slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/single_node_applications.md

 ![Wordpress Run Dialog](images/screenshot-wordpress-run-dialog.png)

-Filling in those parameters and then clicking on the "Run Deployment" button will launch the deployment and bring up the usual "Run" page where you can follow the status of the application.
+Filling in those parameters and then clicking on the "Run Image" button will launch the image and bring up the usual "Run" page where you can follow the status of the application.

 ![Wordpress Run Dialog](images/screenshot-wordpress-run.png)

-If you look at the definition of the `wordpress-appliance` (follow links back on the module definition), you will see where the parameters for the image are defined.
+If you look at the definition of the `wordpress` image, you will see where the parameters for the image are defined.

 ![Wordpress Parameters](images/screenshot-wordpress-parameters.png)